spark423/pldi2025-artifact/README.md

-rtifact for the PLDI 2025 paper "Correctly Rounded Math Libraries Without Worrying about the Application’s Rounding Mode"
+Artifact for the PLDI 2025 paper "Correctly Rounded Math Libraries Without Worrying about the Application’s Rounding Mode"
 ---

 ## Abstract: